 My Favourite Hiking & Scrambling Websites:

-Bob Spirko – A preeminent resource, Bob & Dinah have summited over 500 peaks – and they’re great people too!
+Bob Spirko – A preeminent resource, Bob & Dinah have summited peaks all over Canada and the US – and they’re great people too!

-Sonny Bou – Another fantastic site with hundreds of trip reports.
+Sonny Bou – Another fantastic site (and person!) with hundreds of informative trip reports.

 explor8ion – An incredible website for trip reports and photography.
 Vern is amazingly talented!

 Andrew Nugara – A fantastic human being and author of More Scrambles in the Canadian Rockies, A Beginner’s Guide to Snowshoeing in the Canadian Rockies, and Snowshoeing in the Canadian Rockies.
 Go out and buy a copy of the latest edition… in fact, here’s the link to Indigo Books.
 Do it, do it now!

 Hiking with Par – A fantastic resource for hikers and scramblers – and for families looking to introduce their kids to the backcountry!
 Par is an accomplished hiker and his trip reports provide a wealth of information.
 I highly recommend following his adventures.